strontic/strontic.github.io/xcyclopedia/library/powershell_ise.exe-0722BC6EA7EB1A21AC2FAC7BE9B4C9A6.md

 ## Possible Misuse

 *The following table contains possible examples of `powershell_ise.exe` being misused.
-While `powershell_ise.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `powershell_ise.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --